Red-BY/FalcomModCompendium/README.md

 - [Super Arrange Soundtrack]() 🚫 <br>

-Replaces certain music tracks with the ones from Super Arrange albums of Trail in the Sky. <br>
+Replaces certain music tracks with the ones from Super Arrange albums of Trails in the Sky Soundtrack. <br>
 After installation, you'll be able to switch between original and Evolution soundtracks from the in-game Options menu. <br>

 <br>